AdobeDocs/app-builder/getting_started/technical_requirements.md

 ### Required

-These prerequisites should be fulfiled on the developer's machine before using the [CLI](https://github.com/adobe/aio-cli):
+These prerequisites should be fulfilled on the developer's machine before using the [CLI](https://github.com/adobe/aio-cli):

 - [NodeJS](https://nodejs.org/en/download/) (at least v10).
 It should also install npm together.
 We recommend using [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to manage NodeJS installation and versions on the developer's machine.
 - [Adobe I/O CLI](https://github.com/adobe/aio-cli)